JetBrains/kotlin-native/INTEROP.md

 </div>

 and so, C headers on Linux will be analyzed with `-DBAR=bar -DFOO=foo1` and on macOS with `-DBAR=bar -DFOO=foo2`.
+Note that any definition file option can have both common and the platform-specific part.

 ### Adding custom declarations ###